 The Good and the Bad of Vue.js Framework Programming

 If you’ve been following JS framework market trends, you may know that the main contenders in the competition are React and Angular.
-The latest survey by Stack Overflow confirms React’s supremacy again this year, with Angular used more among professionals.
-But there is another contender on that list.
+The latest survey by Stack Overflow confirms React’s supremacy over Angular again this year

-With 15.2 percent, Vue.js is in 6th place.
-Vue.js exhibited incredible growth in the previous year (229 percent), which is enormous compared to React (34 percent).
-And with 4.4 million monthly downloads on NPM, it already covers a significant part of a market.
+With 18.82 percent, Vue.js is in 6th place among the most popular frameworks and technologies.
+And with 3.4 million weekly downloads on NPM, it already covers a significant part of the market.
 So, in this article, we will examine what Vue.js is, its ecosystem, strengths, and weaknesses.
 We’ll also compare the tooling and features of Vue.js to its competitor frameworks to gain a more objective understanding of its qualities.

 What is Vue.js